matttanguayuno/4.-figma_design_system_uno/ISSUES.md

 - Check if placeholder color resource is using correct color value
 - Consider inline TextBox template with hardcoded PlaceholderForeground as workaround

+### Button Hover Effects Not Visible (White on White)
+**Location:** Various buttons throughout the application

+**Issue:** Button hover effects disappear - white content on white background when hovering.

+**Investigation Needed:**
+- Check hover state visual state definitions in button styles
+- Verify ThemeResource bindings for hover state colors
+- May be related to same ThemeResource binding issue affecting other controls
+- Test with hardcoded hover colors as diagnostic

 *(Additional issues to be added)*

 ---